yubo56/nonlinear_breaking/MEETING_NOTES.md

 - Try to analytically predict when code breaks down?
 Floquet theory
 - Ultimate goal is to get the width and distribution of "breaking layer"

+# NOTES 08/06
+- Mask nonlinear terms in no-NS?
+Need to be able to run low kx models
+    - Alt: gradually turn on driving force
+- Triple check all timescales in NS... wtf
+    - Consider correct damping timescales?
+- Consider artificial regularization

 # GLOBAL TODO
 - Rad BC?
 - Analytically follow Sutherland modulationally stable/unstable proof